mr-fab/mpac_poc/README.md

 - Linux or Mac host with the following with bash, curl, and git.
 - Aporeto Account Credentials

-## Execution

-Your Sales Engineer will assist if you are executing the POC on your environment.

-(incomplete below)

-### Installation and Setup
+## Installation and Setup

-Your Aporeto SE will work with you to create specific instructions on how to deploy the POC in your desired environment.
+### Your Aporeto SE will work with you to create specific instructions on how to deploy the POC in your desired environment.
 This is a general overview of the steps that will be necessary.
 Ideally the setup will be scripted by you SE before the scheduled POC.

-In your cloud or datacenter enviroment
+### In your cloud or datacenter enviroment

 - Install apoctl on your workstation
 - Provision a Kubernetes Clusters named kube1 with two or more nodes
 - Provision two Linux VM's named linux1 and linux2

-Using your preferred OIDC provider
+### Using your preferred OIDC provider

 - create a web application and record id and key
 - add users such as bob and alice